 To return to Manhattan, simply reboard the ferry at the St. George Terminal for the free ferry ride back.
 Once again, the ride is excellent, though the views of the Statue of Liberty aren’t as good since the boat is further away.

 Without a doubt, riding the Staten Island Ferry is one of the best free things to do in New York City.
 Even better, it’s a great way to get an amazing view of the Statue of Liberty without actually having to pay to visit it, and it offers a chance to explore a bit of Staten Island.

 Don’t miss this ferry ride while exploring New York City.

 Looking for more things to do nearby?
-Check out the National Museum of the American Indian.
+Check out the views from Old Pier 1, the Pod 39 Hotel, and the National Museum of the American Indian.

 4 thoughts on “Riding the Staten Island Ferry for the Best Views of the Statue of Liberty”

 And here I spent hours trying to book the “best inexpensive “ ferry tour

 Can’t get any more inexpensive than the free Staten Island Ferry!